wavefrontHQ/observability-for-kubernetes/operator/dev-internal/docs/operator/migration.md

 Other supported Custom Resource configuration:
 * `dataExport.wavefrontProxy.args`: Used to set any `WAVEFRONT_PROXY_ARGS` configuration not mentioned in the above table.
 See [wavefront-proxy-args.yaml](../../deploy/scenarios/wavefront-proxy-args.yaml) for an example.
+* `dataExport.wavefrontProxy.preprocessor`: Used to set pre-processor rules for Wavefront proxy.
+See [wavefront-proxy-preprocessor-rules.yaml](../../deploy/scenarios/wavefront-proxy-preprocessor-rules.yaml) for an example.
+* `dataExport.wavefrontProxy.httpProxy.secret`: Used to set an HTTP proxy secret for Wavefront proxy.
+See [wavefront-proxy-with-http-proxy.yaml](../../deploy/scenarios/wavefront-proxy-with-http-proxy.yaml) for an example.
 * `dataExport.wavefrontProxy.resources`: Used to set container resource request or limits for Wavefront proxy.
 See [wavefront-pod-resources.yaml](../../deploy/scenarios/wavefront-pod-resources.yaml) for an example.
 * `dataExport.externalWavefrontProxy.Url`: Used to set an external Wavefront proxy.
 See [wavefront-collector-external-proxy.yaml](../../deploy/scenarios/wavefront-collector-external-proxy.yaml) for an example.

 ### Wavefront Collector to Kubernetes Metrics Collector Configuration

 Wavefront Collector `ConfigMap` changes:
-* Wavefront Collector ConfigMap changed from `wavefront-collector` to `wavefront` namespace.
+* Wavefront Collector ConfigMap changed from `wavefront-collector` to `observability-system` namespace.
 * `sinks.proxyAddress` changed from `wavefront-proxy.default.svc.cluster.local:2878` to `wavefront-proxy:2878`.
 * Change `collector.yaml` to `config.yaml`